anhtuta/chat-app/README.md

    - Build jar first: `mvn clean package`
    - Then start multiple instance: [run-multiple-instances](#run-multiple-instances)

-### Using docker
+### Using docker only for production

 Start all in docker: `make start`

+Stop all: `make stop`

+### Using docker and local IDE for debugging

-Or, we can start only infra services (Postgres, Redis, RabbitMQ) in docker, and start Chat App from IDE or terminal for debugging:
+We can start only infra services (Postgres, Redis, RabbitMQ) in docker, and start Chat App from IDE or terminal for debugging:

 ```sh
 make start.deps
 make build.fe
 make run.local
 ```

+Stop all: `make stop`

 ## How Spring converts JSON to Message